After the membranes rupture, labor often soon follows.

 Bleeding in the brain

-When there is bleeding in the brain, the brain may not develop normally, causing problems such as cerebral palsy Cerebral Palsy (CP) Cerebral palsy refers to a group of symptoms that involve difficulty moving and muscle stiffness (spasticity).
+When there is bleeding in the brain, the brain may not develop normally, causing problems such as cerebral palsy Cerebral Palsy (CP) Cerebral palsy refers to a group of conditions that involve difficulty moving and muscle stiffness (spasticity).
 It results from brain malformations that occur before birth as the brain is developing... read more .

 If the pregnancy is less than 24 weeks when the membranes rupture, the fetus's limbs may be deformed.